PostHog/meta/requests-for-comments/2024-01-23-project-environments.md

 Of course, nothing comes for free: adding evironments has its own downsides.
 Here, it's the amount of effort required – this feature would touch every part of the app, plus ingestion.
 It would realistically be a few person-sprints of work (as always, it's hard to estimate accurately).

+### Pricing

+Environments should start out as a paid feature, since they're key for professional users, and more of a nice-to-have for hobbyists.
+I would suggest it falling under the same restrictions as multiple projects, i.e. multiple environments being available after putting in a card.

 ### Rough scope of work

 1. Backend: We add an `Environment` model (`posthog_environment` table, fields `id`, `team`, `data_team_id`, `name`, `api_token`) and hook it up to a new project-scoped viewset (`/api/projects/:id/environments/`).
 Every time a new environment is created, we increment the counter of the `Team.id` field and use the obtained value as the environment's `data_team_id`.